{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Executing Soft Skills Training

 Soft skills are some of the most important skills an employee can have, going beyond their technical skills.
-When it comes to upskilling, soft skills are often overlooked.
+When it comes to upskilling employees, soft skills are often overlooked.

 • Personal traits such as empathy or work ethic